-Find the You're eligible for financing from Shopify Capital message, and click View financing offers:
+Find the eligibility message from Shopify Capital, and then click View funding offers.

 On the Capital page, you'll see three financing options.
-Compare the terms of the financing options, and click Apply now beneath the one you want:
+Compare the terms of the financing options, and click Request beneath the one that you want.

 The terms of each option will include the amount received, the total to remit that Shopify Capital will buy, and the remittance rate that will be deducted from your daily sales and remitted to Shopify Capital.

-Your request will be reviewed by Shopify Capital, and you'll hear whether you've been approved within two business days.
-If you're approved, your merchant cash advance will be delivered to your business bank account.
+Your request will be reviewed by Shopify Capital, and you'll hear whether you've been approved within 2-5 business days.
+If you're approved, then your merchant cash advance will be delivered to your business bank account.